genesiscommunitysuccess/docs/docs/front-end-reference/design-systems/rapid.md

 ## Introduction

-Like all the Design Systems built by our UX teams, they start in [Axure](https://www.axure.com/) and have been lab tested to meet the needs of our financial markets applications.
+Like all the Design Systems built by the Genesis UX teams, our Design System starts in [Axure](https://www.axure.com/) and has been lab-tested to meet the needs of  financial markets applications.
-[Rapid Design System](https://n42r49.axshare.com/#id=u42cgo&p=primitives&c=1) is our initial offering that you can use as is out of the box or customise to your needs.
+[Rapid Design System](https://n42r49.axshare.com/#id=u42cgo&p=primitives&c=1) is our initial offering.
+You can use it straight from the box or you can customise it to your needs.

 ## Using the Rapid Design System {#step-1}

-At a code level rapid is referred to as `zero`.
+At a code level, rapid is referred to as `zero`.
 We have plans to consolidate this to align with the UX codename `rapid` in the very near future.
-Before you can use the design system in your application you need to register it and the components you wish to use.
-Omitted components won't be bundled to reduce the size of your application.
+Before you can use the design system in your application, you need to register it and the components you wish to use.
+Omitted components won't be bundled; this is designed to reduce the size of your application.

 ```typescript
 import {